OAI/Arazzo-Specification/src/arazzo.md

 If a URI contains a fragment identifier, then the fragment MUST be resolved per the fragment resolution mechanism of the referenced document.

-For JSON or YAML documents (including OpenAPI or AsyncAPI descriptions referenced via Source Descriptions), the fragment identifier SHOULD be interpreted as a JSON Pointer as per [RFC6901](https://tools.ietf.org/html/rfc6901).
+For JSON or YAML documents, the fragment identifier SHOULD be interpreted as a JSON Pointer as per [RFC6901](https://tools.ietf.org/html/rfc6901).

+When an Arazzo Description references an OpenAPI or AsyncAPI description via a Source Description `url` field, any fragments in runtime expressions (such as in `operationPath`) use JSON Pointer syntax to identify specific operations or components within that description.
+The resolution of further references within the referenced OpenAPI or AsyncAPI description (including Schema Object `$ref` and `$anchor` keywords) MUST follow the rules and guidance laid out by the OpenAPI Specification and AsyncAPI Specification respectively.

 **Example:**